martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 #### **_The R code used for data wrangling and analysis can be found here for the <a href="https://github.com/martyncisneros/sports_competitive_analysis/blob/master/Competitive_Analysis_NBA.R" target="_blank">NBA</a>, <a href="https://github.com/martyncisneros/sports_competitive_analysis/blob/master/Competitive_Analysis_NHL.R" target="_blank">NHL</a>, <a href="https://github.com/martyncisneros/sports_competitive_analysis/blob/master/Competitive_Analysis_NFL.R" target="_blank">NFL</a>, and <a href="https://github.com/martyncisneros/sports_competitive_analysis/blob/master/Competitive_Analysis_MLB.R" target="_blank">MLB</a>._**

-First, in order to measure the likelyhood of comebacks, close games, and blowouts, I used the granular box score data to calculate game score differentials at each quarter/inning/intermission break for all regular season and playoff games since 2015.
+First, in order to measure the likelihood of comebacks, close games, and blowouts, I used the granular box score data to calculate game score differentials at each quarter/inning/intermission break for all regular season and playoff games since 2015.
 I then used these score differentials to determine if a game fit one of the categories.

 ## **Comebacks**